-(1) On the occurrence of an enforcement event, and notwithstanding the commencement of insolvency proceedings in respect of a collateral giver, the beneficiary of the security interest shall realise the security interest on a financial collateral-
+(1) On the occurrence of an enforcement event, and notwithstanding the commencement of insolvency proceedings in respect of a collateral giver, the beneficiary of the security interest shall be entitled to realise the security interest on a financial collateral-

-- (a) in case of financial instruments, by sale and by setting off their value against, or applying their value in discharge or, the guaranteed obligations; and - (b) in case of cash, by setting off the amount against or applying it in discharge of the guaranteed obligations. - (2) A beneficiary shall realise the security interest without prior approval of court, the central bank or any other person.
+- (a) in case of financial instruments, by sale and by setting off their value against, or applying their value in discharge or, the guaranteed obligations; and - (b) in case of cash, by setting off the amount against or applying it in discharge of the guaranteed obligations. - (2) A beneficiary shall be entitled to realise the security interest without prior approval of court, the central bank or any other person.